 About as comfy as a casual riding jersey gets.
-As with the Jura jersey above, it’s 100 per cent merino wool and our reviewer claims it can be worn for weeks at a time before it needs washing.
+It’s 100 per cent merino wool and our reviewer claims it can be worn for weeks at a time before it needs washing.
 There are three buttoned pockets at the back, a neck zip and springy merino cuffs and waistband.
 The only real downside is that the sizing’s a bit odd and so some might struggle to find something small enough.

 Pearl Izumi's Rove trousers are stretchy, comfortable and thoroughly unrestrictive in the saddle.
 They look smart and have some excellent hidden reflective elements, too.
 But despite some claimed weatherproofing, they're a bit lightweight for year-round riding.